 If you are having difficulty containing your worry, you may want to connect with one of our anxiety disorder therapists, coaches, or counselors.
-Working with an experienced anxiety disorder therapist, coach, or counselor is the most effective way to overcome what seems like unmanageable worry and anxiety.
+Working with an experienced anxiety disorder therapist is the most effective way to overcome what seems like unmanageable worry and anxiety.

 For a more detailed explanation about anxiety symptoms including this one, why symptoms can persist long after the stress response has ended, common barriers to recovery and symptom elimination, and more recovery strategies and tips, we have many chapters that address this information in the Recovery Support area of our website.